HomeHome ImprovementHome Maintenance GuidesHow to Remove a Built-in Dishwasher

 Carefully lift the two front leveling legs onto an old towel to protect your flooring, and slowly slide the dishwasher out.

-Keep in mind that the drain line is still connected – make sure you pull the dishwasher out slowly and that the drain line is free from the sink cabinet.
+Remember that the drain line is still connected.
+Ensure you pull the dishwasher out slowly and the drain line is set free from the sink cabinet.

 Step 9: Remove and Dispose of Your Old Dishwasher

-Now that the electrical hookups, water supply, and drain lines have been disconnected, you should be able to gently slide the dishwasher entirely out of the space it occupied; again, use a towel to keep it from scratching up your kitchen floor.
+Now that the electrical hookups, water supply, and drain lines have been disconnected, you should be able to slide the dishwasher gently out of the space it occupied; again, use a towel to keep it from scratching up your kitchen floor.

-Allow any remaining water from the lines to drain into buckets, then remove the dishwasher aside, to take to a recycling center that accepts appliances.
-In some cases, the new appliance delivery includes hauling away the old dishwasher.
+Allow any remaining water from the lines to drain into buckets, then remove the dishwasher, setting it aside to take to a recycling center that accepts appliances.

 Step 10: Clean Up the Area